-Being an elder-shepherd of God's people is more than a theological or organizational work.
+Being a shepherd-elder of God's people is more than a theological or organizational work.
 It also involves leading people to a greater knowledge of and devotion to our Lord Jesus, who is the head of the church.
-Paul summarized it well: "We are to grow up in all aspects into Him who is the head, even Christ."
+Paul summarized it well: "[W]e are to grow up in all aspects into Him who is the head, even Christ" (Eph.
+4:15).
 The book of Hebrews lays out the theme of an exalted Christ from the beginning:

 [God] in these last days has spoken to us in His Son, whom He appointed heir of all things, through whom also He made the world.
 And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
-(Heb 1:2-3a)
+(Heb.
+1:2-3a)